 Q: Anything else you’d like to add?

 A: One other key differentiator I’ve been saving for last has to do with third-party links, especially in the ecommerce world.
 We have sites where more than half of the content comes from a third party as opposed to the origin.
 These are sites that hosts get loaded independently of a CDN.
 If you’re using a CDN to deliver your site and half the content is coming from third-parties, you’re not controlling that content and overall performance can get dragged down significantly.

-To deal with this, we developed a way of routing that third party content to our edge server so that we can delivery that content as well.
-Another way we’re getting a speed advantage is that we’re accelerating third party content and origin content.
+To deal with this, we developed a way of routing that third-party content to our edge server so that we can deliver that content as well.
+Another way we’re getting a speed advantage is that we’re accelerating third-party content and origin content.